AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ***
 ### Why does it run in a browser and not it's own window?

-Because it uses a Web User Interface (WebUI) coded in JavaScript & TypeScript, the majority of AI programs are designed to run on the browser since it can be used both on cloud and locally (on your pc), and it can also resolve some performance issues.
+Because it uses a Web User Interface (WebUI) coded in JavaScript & TypeScript, the majority of (Open Source) AI programs are designed to run on the browser (even tho usually using things like Gradio) since it can be used both on cloud and locally.
 The original wokada also ran on a WebUI, just that it made it's own window

 ***
 ### What browser should I use?